owensteel/hmcts-dev-test-frontend-submission/README.md

 # HMCTS Dev Test Frontend

-The frontend for the brand new HMCTS case management system.
+My attempt at developing a frontend for a HMCTS case management system.

 You should be able to run this by running: